schlick7/LuteForMobile/docs/stuff.md

 # Termux
 - We want an easy way for Users to download/update the lute3 files so that they can sync them with other servers.
   - no idea how without creating a "micro service"
-- Termux never actually shuts down.
-Stays in the silent notifications with 1 task forever.
-Can we actually set up a sleep timer?
-Lets check the termux docs. https://wiki.termux.com/wiki/Main_Page

 ---

 # Requests